 Our workshops focus on two main areas of collective knowledge, lived experience and expertise:

-Equality and diversity, and inclusive practice
+Equality, diversity, and inclusive practice

-Bbespoke workshops focusing on understanding legislation, disability and neurodiversity, reasonable adjustments, and inclusive practice.
+Bespoke workshops focusing on understanding legislation, disability and neurodiversity, reasonable adjustments, and inclusive practice.

-Embedding Inclusivity for all in the Workplace
+Embedding inclusivity for all in the Workplace